 All staff involved in teaching swimming attend County Water Safety Courses.

 TRANSPORTATION OF CHILDREN

+Do we need a bit in here about staff driving pupils in minibuses?

 Some members of staff may use their own private vehicles to undertake work activities including travelling from the school to another place.
 Members of staff may only transport pupils in their own cars if they have the appropriate business insurance.
 Consent should be obtained from parents before this happens.